Altruism: why and how to encourage it in our children

 28 September, 2022

 There are small gestures that do good.
-Which are good for those for whom they are intended, but also for those who ask them.
+That do good to those for whom they are intended, but also to those who do them.

 Why guide our children towards altruism?

-Whether we use the term altruism, benevolence, kindness or generosity, it would seem that children are endowed with it from birth, that they are naturally designed to adopt it.
-Certain scientific studies have thus shown that a zone of rewards and satisfaction exists in our brain and that it is activated when we make an altruistic gesture.
-Thus, when the child makes an altruistic gesture, he can also reap the benefits, such as when he gives a hug to a friend to comfort him or when he shares his favorite treats with his brother or sister.
+Whether we use the term altruism, benevolence, kindness or generosity, it seems that children are endowed with it from birth, that they are naturally designed to adopt it.
+Some scientific studies have shown that a reward and satisfaction zone exists in our brain and that it is activated when we make an altruistic gesture.
+Thus, when the child makes an altruistic gesture, he can also benefit from it, like when he hugs a friend to comfort him or when he shares his favorite treats with his brother or sister.

 But what is altruism?